ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 });
 ```

-We can now attach the modifier to the `audio` element:
+Last but not least, we attach the modifier to the `audio` element:

 ```handlebars {data-filename="app/components/audio-player.hbs" data-diff="-1,+2"}
 <audio src={{@srcURL}} />